 The plane was manufactured by Republic Aviation Corporation in Farmingdale, New York, which had to quadruple its size to keep up with wartime demand.

-Miraculously, the airman, Fillmore Litton Gilmer, thought quickly enough to eject when trouble started.
+Miraculously, the airman, Fillmore Litton Gilmer, thought quickly enough to bailed out when trouble started.

 He told the Army Air Corps that the stick was suddenly “light and useless.”
 Then he realized that the plane’s tail was burning and that the elevator rod had melted.